netdata/netdata/docs/monitor/configure-alarms.md

 Save the file and [reload Netdata's health configuration](#reload-health-configuration) to make your changes live.

-### Silence an individual alarm
+### Silence an individual alert

-Instead of disabling an alarm altogether, or even disabling _all_ alarms, you can silence individual alarms by changing one line in a given health entity.
-To silence any single alarm, change the `to:` line in its entity to `silent`.
+Instead of disabling an alert altogether, or even disabling _all_ alerts, you can silence individual alerts by changing one line in a given health entity.
+To silence any single alert, change the `to:` line in its entity to `silent`.

 ```yaml
       to: silent